 Bottom line – remind yourself how good you feel after your workout, and that despite the weather, you’ll feel that positive energy again if you go.
 I’ve done that before, and it’s worked well (even before I was an instructor).
 Also, see the tips in obstacle #3 to hold yourself accountable.
 And if you don’t feel fabulous after you workout, please see obstacle #2.

-Obstacle #5: I’m not seeing results
+Workout Obstacle #5: I’m not seeing results

 This is the obstacle I’m least comfortable discussing, mostly because I don’t have any education or training on the human body, etc. I will say that most of the people in my classes have seen gradual progress.
 And it can take time to see progress in certain areas more so than others.
 I know I got really focused on losing weight in my stomach area, and that was an area that went last for me.

-Bottom line – change take time.
+Bottom line – change takes time.
 Be patient, and you will see results.
 Side note – I would especially love to hear from any personal trainers, etc. on ways people can measure success or when to expect results.

 Charlotte friends – are you purging your closet but you’re too busy to take the clothes to the consignment shop?
 Check out my Green Jeans giveaway by clicking here – this could be the solution you’re looking for!